andrewmcodes/bridgetown-inline-svg/README.md

 </svg>
 ```

-**Note**: Anything can be passed through, but we'd recommend only setting [valid attributes](https://developer.mozilla.org/en-US/docs/Web/SVG/Element/svg#Attributes).
+**Note**: Anything can be passed through, but we'd recommend setting [valid attributes].

 #### Height and Width

 `height` is automatically set to match `width` if omitted, and vice versa.
-Height specifically can't be left unset because IE11 won't use the viewport attribute to calculate the image's aspect ratio.
+Height cannot be left unset because IE11 won't use the viewport attribute to calculate the image's aspect ratio.

 ### Paths